wssun/TiSE-LM4Code-Security/README.md

 Language Models for Code (LM4Code) are advanced deep learning models that excel in programming language understanding and generation.
 NCMs have achieved impressive results across various code intelligence tasks, such as code generation, code summarization, vulnerability/bug detection, and so on.
-However, with the growing use of NCMs in sensitive applications, they have become a prime target for security attacks, which exploit the vulnerabilities inherent in machine learning models.
-This repository organizes the current knowledge on **Security Threats** and **Defense Strategies** for NCMs.
+However, with the growing use of LM4Code in sensitive applications, they have become a prime target for security attacks, which exploit the vulnerabilities inherent in machine learning models.
+This repository organizes the current knowledge on **Security Threats** and **Defense Strategies** for LM4Code.

 ## Table of Contents